5 Great Ways To Use AI In Your Test Automation

 What kind of patterns can ML recognise?
 One becoming more popular is image-based testing using automated visual validation tools.
 “Visual testing is a quality assurance activity that is meant to verify that the UI appears correctly to users,” explained Adam Carmi, co-founder and CTO of Applitools, a dev-tools vendor.
 Many people confuse that with traditional, functional testing tools, which were designed to help you test the functionality of your application through the UI.

 With visual testing, “we want to make sure that the UI itself looks right to the user and that each UI element appears in the right colour, shape, position, and size,” Carmi said.
 “We also want to ensure that it doesn’t hide or overlap any other UI elements.”

-He also added that many of these types of tests are difficult to automate that they end up being manual tests.
+He added that many of these types of tests are difficult to automate and are manual.
 This makes them a perfect fit for AI testing.

 By using ML-based visual validation tools, you can find differences that human testers would most likely miss.

 Another ML change that affects how you do automation is the absence of a user interface to automate.
 Much of today’s testing is back-end-related, not front-end-focused.

 In her TestTalks interview, “The Reality of Testing in an Artificial World,” Angie Jones, an automation engineer at Twitter, mentioned that much of her recent work has relied heavily on API test automation to help her ML testing efforts.

 Jones explained that in test automation, she focused on machine learning algorithms.
 “And so the programming I had to do was a lot different. … I had to do a lot of analytics within my test scripts, and I had to do a lot of API calls.”